This post is part of a series called "B2C Psychology 1.0."

 Ever bought a product because your friend has it?
 Of course you have.
 And we’ll tell you why.

-“The most credible advertising comes straight from the people we know and trust,” Nielsen’s Global Trust in Advertising Report found in 2015.
+“The most credible advertising comes straight from the people we know and trust,” Nielsen’s Global Trust in Advertising Report found.
 “More than eight-in-10 global respondents (83%) say they completely or somewhat trust the recommendations of friends and family.”

 The reason behind this statistic is simply that humans tend to be hardwired that way.

 In marketing, there’s a concept commonly referred to as "social proof," which HubSpot’s blog describes as “the idea that consumers will adapt their behavior according to what other people are doing.”

 Pirouz said she thinks this idea goes beyond a person’s desire to fit in.
 She believes this kind of behavior is based on who people tend to intrinsically trust, which is why referrals are so effective at driving sales growth.

 “As human beings, we’re not just going to listen to any bit of information that comes into our brains,” Pirouz said.

 She explained people weigh information by evaluating the validity of the source.

 Most of the time, we tend to trust people we know, like friends and family.
 But that’s not exclusively it.
 People also trust others who are qualified or have authority over a subject matter in some way.
 If expertise is important when deciphering information, an older person tends to be trusted over a younger person.
 If social capital is important, then vice versa.

 The exception to all of this is when influencers enter the picture — largely because people feel like they know the individual.